aaronbloomfield/ccc/hws/ethprivate/index.md

 Submission 1: You will need to send 1 (fake) ether to the course-wide address indicated on the Canvas landing page; this was done in part 6, above.
 This implies that you received ether from the faucet so that you can send that required 1 ether.

 Submission 2: Submit your completed `ethprivate.py` file, and ONLY that file, to Gradescope.

+Because this is a tutorial, rather than a homework assignment, your grade is shown when you submit.
+If you receive a grade less than 10, it will tell you the errors, and you should fix them and resubmit.